m3steele/xm-labs-xMatters-By-Phone-v2/README.md

     *Static*:

     ```
-    - Thanks for waiting, im still working on it...
+    - Thanks for waiting, i'm still working on it...
     ```

 **Event Sent to xMatters**